 - How are new features and updates deployed?

-A majority of businesses support BYOD — in fact, one study from Tech Pro Research showed 72% of surveyed organizations currently allow or plan to allow BYOD.
+A majority of businesses support or plan to support bring your own device (BYOD).
 Allowing employees to use their own devices at work, however, has led to a frustrating problem: the lack of compatibility.

 Want to know more about BYOD and wireless sharing systems?
 Ask these questions:

-- With what personal devices does this system work?
+- What personal devices does this system work with?

-- With what personal devices does it not work?
+- What personal devices does it not work with?

 - Does it support other screen mirroring technologies such as AirPlay and Miracast?